The Idaho Criminal Justice System

 The criminal justice system can be complex and often intimidating to those new to its rules and processes.
-This Understanding the Criminal Justice System blog series will help those who have found themselves within this system understand the process a little more and be able to face it with their attorney.
+This blog series will help those who have found themselves within this system understand the process a little more and be able to face it with their attorney.

-You will face either a misdemeanor charge or a felony charge.
+A charge is an accusation, nothing more.
+Depending on the type of charge, you will face either a misdemeanor or a felony.
 These charges come from a police investigation or citizen complaint and require those parties to provide reasonable cause for an arrest and charge to be made.

 What is an Arraignment?